rubyzero10/Analysis_of_Mass_Media/README.md

 Cleaned dataset is saved to 'outputs' as ‘outputs/data/cleaned_data.csv’.

-1. Inputs contains data and literature.
+1. Inputs contains literature from which data was extracted
 2. Output contains the folders data and paper.
-Paper includes a pdf of report, and R markdown that helped produced file, with a reference documented containing cited literature, along with cleaned data saves as cleaned.csv to be accessed in R markdown
+Paper includes a pdf of report, and R markdown that helped produced file, with a reference documented containing cited literature, along with cleaned data saved as cleaned.csv to be accessed in R markdown
 3. Scripts included the R script that manipulated and cleaned raw data, to be presented in Output